Islandora-Collaboration-Group/ISLE/docs/install/install-demo.md

 * After the above process is completed:
     * View only the running containers: `docker ps`
     * View all containers (both those running and stopped): `docker ps -a`
-    * **If any `isle-` containers are NOT running, then use [Demo ISLE Installation Troubleshooting](../appendices/demo-troubleshooting.md) to solve before continuing below.** <!---TODO: This could be confusing if (a) there are other, non-ISLE containers, or (b) the isle-varnish container is installed but intentionally not running --->
+    * All containers prefixed with `isle-` are expected to have a `STATUS` of `UP` (for x time). **If any of these are not `UP`, then use [Demo ISLE Installation: Troubleshooting](../install/install-demo-troubleshooting.md) to solve before continuing below.** <!---TODO: This could be confusing if (a) there are other, non-ISLE containers, or (b) the isle-varnish container is installed but intentionally not running, oe (c) older exited ISLE containers that maybe should be removed. --->

 ---